firepear/homefarm/docs/management.md

 `COMMAND` is expected to be a single argument, so use your bash quoting skills to handle complex requests.

+If you want to run a command against only some nodes, use: `farmctl cmd 'COMMAND' 'GLOB'`.
+The second argument is a shell glob that determines which nodes the command will be run against.
+Let's say I have six nodes, two of which are Raspberry Pis:

+`node01 node02 node03 node04 nodepi01 nodepi02`

+To run a command only against the Pis, I could use `farmctl cmd 'COMMAND' 'nodepi*'`.
+And if I wanted to reboot the second and third x86 node, I could use `farmctl cmd 'COMMAND' 'node0[23]'`

 ## Managing BOINC